Portrait

 Joined Carpenter Technology's board in 2024

-Mr. Yu brings more than 25 years of financial leadership experience in large multinational organizations.
-Mr. Yu is currently the Executive Vice President, Chief Financial Officer for Ball Corporation, a supplier of innovative, sustainable aluminum packaging solutions for beverage, personal care and household products customers.
-Prior to his current role, Mr. Yu served as Senior Vice President and Chief Financial Officer for Envista, a publicly traded global company and spin-off of Danaher.
-Throughout his 22-year Danaher and Envista career, Mr. Yu served as Chief Financial Officer for multiple global divisions in Asia, Europe, and Latin America where he led successful M&A and systems transformations through varied global economic environments to drive shareholder value creation.
-Prior to joining Danaher, he worked in finance at Hewlett-Packard and as Senior Auditor at Deloitte.
+Prior to his role at Ball, Mr. Yu served as Senior Vice President and Chief Financial Officer for Envista, a publicly traded global company and spin-off of Danaher, from 2019 to 2023.
+Throughout his 22-year Danaher and Envista career, Mr. Yu served as Chief Financial Officer for multiple global divisions in Asia, Europe, and Latin America, where he led successful M&A and systems transformations through varied global economic environments to drive shareholder value creation.
+Prior to joining Danaher, he worked in finance at Hewlett-Packard and as Senior Auditor at Deloitte & Touche.